Alfred Kubin

 Alfred Leopold Isidor Kubin (10 April 1877 – 20 August 1959) was an Austrian artist, printmaker, illustrator, and writer of a single novel, The Other Side.
-Kubin is considered an important representative of Symbolism and Expressionism.
+Kubin is considered an important exponent of Symbolism and Expressionism.

 Biography

 Kubin was born in Bohemia in the town of Leitmeritz in the Austro-Hungarian Empire (now Litoměřice).
 From 1892 to 1896, he was apprenticed to the landscape photographer Alois Beer, although he learned little.
 In 1896, he attempted suicide on his mother's grave, and his short stint in the Austrian army the following year ended with a nervous breakdown.

 In 1898, Kubin began a period of artistic study at a private academy run by the painter Ludwig Schmitt-Reutte, before enrolling at the Munich Academy in 1899, without finishing his studies there.
 In Munich, Kubin discovered the works of Odilon Redon, Edvard Munch, James Ensor, Henry de Groux, and Félicien Rops.
 He was profoundly affected by the prints of Max Klinger, and later recounted: "Here a new art was thrown open to me, which offered free play for the imaginative expression of every conceivable world of feeling.
 Before putting the engravings away I swore that I would dedicate my life to the creation of similar works".
 The aquatint technique used by Klinger and Goya influenced the style of his works of this period, which are mainly ink and wash drawings of fantastical, often macabre subjects.

 In 1902, Kubin exhibited at the prestigious Cassirer Gallery in Berlin.
 Soon after, having met the publisher Hans von Weber in Munich in 1901, in 1903 the Hans von Weber Portfolio reproduced 15 of Kubin's works on paper as prints, which allowed a wider distribution of his work, and established his fame.
 According to one contemporary critic, Kubin's work occupied "the darkroom of the modern soul".

 Kubin produced a small number of oil paintings in the years between 1902 and 1910, but thereafter his output consisted of pen and ink drawings, watercolors, and lithographs.
 In 1911, he became associated with the Blaue Reiter group, and exhibited with them in the Galerie Der Sturm in Berlin in 1913.
 After that time, he lost contact with the artistic avant-garde.

 Manor-House Zwickledt (Upper Austria): last residence of Alfred Kubin.

 Kubin is considered an important representative of Symbolism and Expressionism and is noted for dark, spectral, symbolic fantasies, often assembled into thematic series of drawings.
 Like Oskar Kokoschka and Albert Paris Gütersloh, Kubin had both artistic and literary talent.
 He illustrated works of Edgar Allan Poe, E. T. A. Hoffmann, and Fyodor Dostoevsky, among others.
 Kubin also illustrated the German fantasy magazine Der Orchideengarten.

 From 1906 until his death, he lived a withdrawn life in a Manor-House on a 12th-century estate in Zwickledt, Upper Austria.
 In 1938, at the Anschluss of Austria and Nazi Germany, his work was declared entartete Kunst or "degenerate art", but he managed to continue working during World War II.